alreich/abstract_algebra/docs/guide.rst

 Autogenerated Powerset Group
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The function, ``autogenerate_powerset_group``, will generate a group on
+The function, ``generate_powerset_group``, will generate a group on the
-the powerset of {0, 1, 2, …, n} with **symmetric difference** as the
+powerset of {0, 1, 2, …, n} with **symmetric difference** as the group’s
-group’s binary operation.
-This group is useful because it can be used to
+binary operation.
+This group is useful because it can be used to form a
-form a ring with set intersection as the second operator.
+ring with set intersection as the second operator.

 This means that the order of the autogenerated powerset group will be
-:math:`2^n`, so the same WARNING as above applies.
+:math:`2^n`, so the same WARNING as above applies with regard to large
+values of n.

 .. code:: ipython3